Easy 4-Ingredient Buckeye Peanut Butter Balls

 Notes

-*Make sure the peanut butter you’re using isn’t a super greasy peanut butter.
+*Make sure the peanut butter you’re using isn’t a super greasy peanut butter, like a more natural peanut butter.
 If it’s too oily, the chocolate may not want to coat the peanut butter mixture.

 Nutrition